 Some Factual Mumbo-Jumbo

 - Tickets to Villa d’Este are €8 full price and €4 for a reduced ticket.
-You can purchase them ahead of time, but usually the line isn’t too bad.
+You can purchase them ahead of time, but usually, the line isn’t too bad.

 - The first Sunday of every month, the villa is free for all visitors but will be more crowded.
 Some people told me it’s free only for Italians, but I ended up accessing it for free.
-So I think as long as it’s Sunday, and your appearance do not speak high of your atypical non-Italian looks you should be fine to explore the Villa without having to pay any money.
+So I think as long as it’s Sunday, and your appearance does not speak highly of your atypical non-Italian looks you should be fine to explore the Villa without having to pay any money.

-- Tivoli is located at about an hour and a half drive from Rome, and can be reached via public transport.
-If visiting only Villa d’Este, then a half-day trip from Rome should suffice, however if you wish to see the other two villas located in Tivoli (there are a total of three historic villas in Tivoli), then you need a full day.
+- Tivoli is located at about an hour and a half drive from Rome and can be reached via public transport.
+If visiting only Villa d’Este, then a half-day trip from Rome should suffice, however, if you wish to see the other two villas located in Tivoli (there are a total of three historic villas in Tivoli), then you need a full day.

-- I visited Villa d’Este and Villa Adriana, and would recommend Villa d’Este should you have time limitation and need to choose just one among the two!
+- I visited Villa d’Este and Villa Adriana, and would recommend Villa d’Este should you have a time limitation and need to choose just one among the two!